qasimshk/AirlineManagementSystem/README.md

 ```
 - To book a ticket copy the flight number from flight destination API response using any one of the above-mentioned combinations.
 - Expand flight booking ticket post endpoint and paste the flight number, enter departure date, first name, last name & dummy email address, and click execute.
-- Copy order number from booking ticket API response and paste it in flight order state API to check its state.
+- Copy order number from booking ticket API response and paste it in flight order API to check its state.
 - If the order state is complete it will generate a ticket number in response.
-- Copy the ticket number along with the order number and paste it into the flight ticket API to view the ticket.
+- Copy the ticket number and paste it into the flight ticket API to view the ticket.

 NOTE: You won't find any unit tests projects in the solution as I am still working on it.
 Email at ins_sheikh@hotmail.com for any queries.